-Policy No: 3.18 Policy Book: Business & Finance Type of Policy: Administrative Last Revised: Apr 2014 Review Date: Apr 2021 Contact Name: Robert Roy Contact Title: Interim Senior Director Contact Email: rob.roy@business.gatech.edu Policy Statement:
+Policy Book: Business & Finance Type of Policy: Administrative Last Revised: Apr 2014 Review Date: Apr 2021

 This procedure describes the process to be used by departments and the Office of Grants and Contracts Accounting to establish and distribute project information for new sub-projects under sponsored awards and to redistribute the budgets of existing main and sub-projects.
 The Office of Grants and Contracts Accounting is responsible for assigning sub-project numbers for externally funded awards and internally funded projects (i.e., Georgia Tech Research Corporation and Georgia Tech Foundation).
 Georgia Tech Foundation projects are managed by the Controller's Office.